LambdaTest/codeceptjs-lambdatest-service/README.md

 * Use `updateTestName: true` to set the test name dynamically from test cases.

 ### License
-Node fetch sessions is available under the [Apache License 2.0.](https://github.com/LambdaTest/codeceptjs-lambdatest-service/blob/main/LICENSE) Use it wisely.
+CodeceptJS-LambdaTest Service is available under the [Apache License 2.0.](https://github.com/LambdaTest/codeceptjs-lambdatest-service/blob/main/LICENSE) Use it wisely.

 ### About LambdaTest
 [LambdaTest](https://www.lambdatest.com/) is a leading test execution and orchestration platform that is fast, reliable, scalable, and secure.
 It allows users to run both manual and automated testing of web and mobile apps across 3000+ different browsers, operating systems, and real device combinations.
 Using LambdaTest, businesses can ensure quicker developer feedback and hence achieve faster go to market.
 Over 500 enterprises and 1 Million + users across 130+ countries rely on LambdaTest for their testing needs.